learn-co-curriculum/map-filter-lab-python/README.md

 ### Summary

 Neat!
 In this lab, we successfully proved our prowess when it comes to iterating over each element of a list with both `map` and `filter`!
+We also learned about `lambda` functions and how to use them.
 We used `map` to format our data into ways that better help us answer questions and extrapolate insights.
 We used `filter` to return subsets of our data like our restaurants that were only one $ or our restaurants that had 100 or more reviews.